09/10/2019 Personal Growth

 An overthinking disorder doesn’t exist, but chronic overthinking is linked to symptoms of anxiety and depression disorders.
 It can also interfere with your problem-solving skills, mood, and sleep quality.

-If you find yourself unable to get out of your head on a regular basis, consider adopting some or all of the following tactics to fall out of the vicious cycle and protect your health and well-being.
+If you find yourself unable to figure out how to stop overthinking, consider adopting some or all of the following tactics to fall out of the vicious cycle and protect your health and well-being.

 Be Aware of Your Thoughts and Take Control

 You have thousands of thoughts daily.
 Most of them seemingly pop into your mind without permission.
-Some enhance your life; others are destructive.
+Some enhance your life; others are destructive and can impact your mental health.

 What you choose to keep in your mind largely influences your happiness, according to Matthieu Ricard, a Buddhist monk and author who blends psychology and the science of happiness with Buddhist teachings.
 It’s within your power to be aware of what thoughts enter your mind and then to make a conscious decision to let go of those that do not serve you (e.g., rumination on jealousy, anger, hatred).
 By first recognizing what thoughts fill your mind, you can stop overthinking before it starts and avoid negative thoughts that will lead to a feeling of fear or stress.